koox00/scalable-py/README.md

 The backend API also provides endpoints for Speaker fetching/creation and Session update.
 To assign a Speaker to a Session you have to provide a urlsafe string of the Speakers key as the `speaker` field for the `Session` entity.

+See the GoogleCloudPlatform/python-docs-samples repo for great [modeling][7]  examples.

 ### Additional queries